Benjamin-Kuzava/binary-search-visualization/README.md

 - Generate a collection of books on page load.
 - Click button to run a visual binary search for a title somewhere in the collection.
 - Ability to adjust speed of search.
-- Keep track of variables in serach algoritm.
+- Keep track of variables in search algoritm.

 #### PostMVP